coffeegoesincodecomesout/testapp-ThreePilars/README.md

 # testapp-ThreePilars
 I use this to demonstrate the three pilars of observability

+The following repo contains a very basic webserver: https://github.com/coffeegoesincodecomesout/testapp-ping The folowiing repo contains the same webserver with logging:
+The following repo contains the same webserver instrumeted for Prometheus metrics: https://github.com/coffeegoesincodecomesout/testapp-InstrumentedPing
+The following repo contains the same webserver instrumented for Opentelemetry traces:

+This repo contains the same webserver with metrics, logs and traces enabled - The three pilars of observability.

 ### Instructions

 1. Ensure the Red Hat Build of OpenTelemetry operator is installed on your cluster